 - Pick up something with your palm down

 Golfer’s elbow, as discussed above, is often the result of repetitive motion that puts excessive strain on the elbow tendons.
 Activities that cause golfers elbow do not have to be high-level sports competition.
 Regular day activities like gardening, shoveling and hammering nails can all strain the flexor tendon at the elbow.

 At the root of the problem is wear and tear that leads to tissue degeneration.
 A degenerated tendon will typically have an abnormal arrangement of collagen fibers and collagen begins to lose its strength.
 It becomes fragile and more prone to break, and each time the collagen breaks down, the body’s response is to form scar tissue over the tendon.
 This leads to the tendon becoming thickened from the excessive scar tissue.

 The sooner you begin treatment for golfer’s elbow, the sooner you will be able to return t the normal activities that you enjoy.
 Medial epicondylitis can usually be effectively treating using nonsurgical methods, including:

 - Over the counter pain relievers

 - Wrapping the elbow with an elastic bandage

 If conservative therapies do not ease your symptoms, your doctor may recommend a cortisone injection or a series of injections to help reduce any pain or swelling.
 Steroid injections do not typically provide permanent relief.
 They do however provide short-term alleviation from painful symptoms that give patients a period of pain relief so that complementary therapies like physical therapy can be more easily carried out.

 Schedule an Appointment to Discuss Golfer’s Elbow Treatment

 If you are experiencing pain of the inner elbow or forearm, you may be suffering from golfer’s elbow.
-To schedule an appointment with our providers, contact the Diagnostic Pain Center today at (512) 981-7246.
+To schedule an appointment with our providers, contact an Austin pain doctor today at (512) 981-7246.